 The Consumer lag metric indicates the number of records for any partition that the consumer is behind in the log.
 If the rate of production of data exceeds the rate at which it is getting consumed, consumer groups will measure lag.
 An increase in consumer lag can indicate a client-side issue, a Kafka server-side issue, or both.

 To identify if consumer lag is increasing because of server-side issues, first use the cluster load metric to confirm your cluster isn’t overloaded.
 If the cluster load metric indicates your cluster is heavily loaded (> 70%), it is safe to assume that expanding your cluster will help with consumer lag.

 If the cluster is not heavily loaded, next look at the number of partitions on the cluster.
 Partitions parallelize the workload across your cluster.
 As a rule of thumb, you should have somewhere between 6-10 partitions at a minimum (per CKU) to get the benefits of parallelization, although your specific workload may warrant a higher or lower number of partitions.
-For more information on improving parallelization, see Optimizing and Tuning.
+For more information on improving parallelization, see Optimize and Tune Confluent Cloud Clients.